Level/abstract-level/README.md

 # ![abstract-level](./header.svg)

-**Abstract prototype for a lexicographically sorted key-value database, with a [public API](#public-api-for-consumers) for consumers and a [private API](#private-api-for-implementors) for concrete implementations.** The successor to [`abstract-leveldown`](https://github.com/Level/abstract-leveldown) with builtin encodings, sublevels, events, promises and support of Uint8Array.
-If you are upgrading from `abstract-leveldown` please see [`UPGRADING.md`](UPGRADING.md).
+**Abstract prototype for a lexicographically sorted key-value database.** The successor to [`abstract-leveldown`](https://github.com/Level/abstract-leveldown) with builtin encodings, sublevels, events, promises and support of Uint8Array.
+If you are upgrading please see [`UPGRADING.md`](UPGRADING.md).

 > :pushpin: Which module should I use?
 What happened to `levelup`?
 Head over to the [FAQ](https://github.com/Level/community#faq).